 - Your interests are protected and represented, you will not have to worry that your vision will be anything short of perfect because you are taken care of by someone you can trust to care for your day as much as you do.

 - You can rest assured that your Designed Dream coordinator can speak Spanish and ensure nothing gets lost in translation and you will be able to avoid complicated communication with the local vendors.

 - We can even make arrangements outside of the wedding day, such as excursions and other activities for you and your guests.

 - A coordinator also helps to organize a rehearsal before the wedding, and a banging party after the wedding.

 On and off-resort weddings each offer pros and cons, but fulfilling the desire of your dream day in an exotic dream location is what is most important.
 Most importantly, the peace of mind that is accompanied by having your own planner/coordinator with you is worth it in itself.
 Stress-free, island-style and happily ever after!!

 Photo credit Fable Studios

-Designed Dream is an award-winning wedding planning and design team in Vaughan, prided in being in the event industry for over 10 years and having successfully planned and coordinated over 300 weddings and events!
+Designed Dream is an award-winning wedding planner and design company in Toronto, pride in being in the event industry for over 10 years, and has successfully planned and coordinated over 300 weddings and events!
 Quality is always more important than quantity, and for that very reason, they never overbook and always ensure that all their clients get the personal touch and attention they deserve.
 The Designed Dream’s talented team also speaks several languages including Mandarin, Cantonese, Hebrew, Russian Spanish, and German.